Salah856/AWS_WhitePapers_Summary/ML best practices.md

 - It is an open-source Python library that allows data scientists to create workflows that process and publish ML models using SageMaker and Step Functions.
 - This can be used by teams that are already comfortable using Python and AWS Step Functions.
+- The SDK provides the ability to copy workflows, experiment with new options, and then put the refined workflow in production.

+- The SDK can also be used to create and visualize end-to-end data science workflows that perform tasks such as data pre-processing on AWS Glue and model training, hyperparameter tuning, and endpoint creation on Amazon SageMaker.
+- Workflows can be reused in production by exporting AWS CloudFormation (infrastructure as code) templates.